recoverysource/handbook/module/about.rst

 your website will only ever have to change/update for content or design.

-This added documentation walks a user through deploying this website and hosting it using `Github Pages`_.
+This added documentation walks a user through deploying this website and hosting it using `GitHub Pages`_.
 If you have decided you want what we  have and want to avoid major hurdles to get there, then you are ready to take :ref:`certain steps<aamod-newsite>`.